 Curious about how NGRA delivers on its research mission?
 Watch this five-minute overview!

-Since its inception in 2003, NGRA has been instrumental in securing more than $45 million in funding for grape research, including for projects like Efficient Vineyard, delivering innovations in variable rate vineyard management, and VitisGen, identifying key loci for powdery mildew resistance and developing promising new resistant varieties of wine and table grapes with good fruit quality.
+Since its inception in 2003, NGRA has been instrumental in securing some $50 million in funding for grape research, including for projects like Efficient Vineyard, delivering innovations in variable rate vineyard management, and VitisGen, identifying key loci for powdery mildew resistance and developing promising new resistant varieties of wine and table grapes with good fruit quality.
 That figure also represents the establishment of new federal research units (permanent funding), like the Sustainable Agricultural Water Systems Research Unit in Davis, CA, new facilities as for the National Grape Genetics and Genomics Center in Geneva, NY, and hiring new scientists in locations where they will serve critical needs of the grape and wine industry.

 As the voice of the grape and wine industry to federal research agencies like the USDA’s Agricultural Research Service (ARS) and National Institute of Food and Agriculture (NIFA), NGRA helps drive federal dollars toward priority science, whether through research programs of staff scientists or via grant funding programs like NIFA’s Specialty Crop Research Initiative.
 NGRA also is viewed as an important partner in initiating and validating research projects among scientists supporting our needs.
 A letter of support from NGRA is considered a must-have as they apply for federal grants.